ForestAdmin/documentation/reference-guide/models/relationships/create-a-smart-relationship/README.md

 Then, you should handle pagination in order to avoid performance issue.
 The API call has a query string available which gives you all the necessary parameters you need to enable pagination.

 Finally, you don’t have to serialize the data yourself.
-The Forest Liana already knows how to serialize your collection (`customers` in this example).
+The Forest Admin agent already knows how to serialize your collection (`customers` in this example).
 You can access to the serializer through the `recordsGetter.serialize` function.

 {% code title="/routes/products.js" %}
 ```javascript